corsairmarks/combined_silfae_revisited/mod/README.md

     * Can build ships with their starbase - they don't like you, so be very wary of their naval buildup
     * Initializer description calls out that it is challenging
 * 1.1.1 Fix critical bug so all outposts are not `starbase_faux_outpost`
+* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+    * Add new localisation keys introduced in 3.1
+    * Set Octee-lan as female-only using new features (start a new game or run `event octeelan_evt.3` to update an existing game)
+    * Integrate base game changes (field name changes, icons)

 ## Source Code